 y(t) = (I(t) - I0) / (Iss - I0)

 where I0 is the baseline current and Iss is the steady-state current.
 That normalized curve is the common basis for the classical methods, the inverse solve, and the global fit.
+Changing the plot representation does not change these calculations; it only changes how the transient is displayed on the right axis.

 Dapp(t) is an apparent coefficient, not a claim about the true lattice diffusion constant.
 It is the constant D that the simplified 1D Fickian membrane model would need in order to reproduce the measured transient at that time point.

-- Inflection point uses the maximum-slope point of the normalized curve.
-It is only useful when the curve has one clear inflection and the steady-state current is valid.
+- Inflection Point uses the maximum-slope point of the normalized curve and evaluates

 - Inverse Fickian inverts the ideal Fickian response point by point to produce

-- Global Transient Fit searches for one constant
+- Global Transient Fit fits one constant

 Export